tlsnotary/website/docs/faq.md

 TLSNotary uses a multi-party computation (MPC) approach to secure the TLS session.
 Without MPC, the Prover would have full control over the TLS session keys and could forge the Server's responses.
 Zero-knowledge (ZK) proofs alone cannot prevent this.
 To prevent forged responses, the Verifier participates in the handshake, splitting the TLS session keys between the Prover and the Verifier.

 In proxy-based designs only ZK proofs are needed.
 In such designs the verifier proxies the connection with the server, observes the encrypted traffic, and later verifies a ZK proof from the Prover that the plaintext matches the encrypted data.
 TLSNotary's direct connection model avoids introducing a network assumption and provides stronger resistance to censorship compared to the proxy approach.

+### Can I prove statements about TLS data in zero-knowledge with TLSNotary?
+Does it use zkSNARKs?

+The TLSNotary protocol itself is an MPC-TLS protocol; zero-knowledge functionality is provided by the higher-level `tlsn` crate built on top of it.

+Today, `tlsn` supports proving hash commitments to transcript data in zero-knowledge and uses the `QuickSilver` proving system.
+We plan to extend it to support richer statements in the future.

+`QuickSilver` is an interactive zero-knowledge protocol (rather than a non-interactive zkSNARK) with attractive proof-generation time and memory usage.
+Its interactive nature makes it a natural fit inside TLSNotary’s already interactive MPC-TLS flow.

+Once a prover has produced and proven a hash commitment with `tlsn`, the prover and verifier can hand that commitment to a general-purpose zk system, such as Noir, to open the commitment and prove arbitrary properties about the committed transcript.